VoronDesign/Voron-Documentation/community/electronics/GadgetAngel/tri_spiderv10_spi_wiring.md

 * *BTT mini12864 only* remove components R1, and C6, and rotate the connectors 180 degrees
 * See [the mini12864 guide](../../../build/electrical/mini12864_klipper_guide#mini12864-klipper-guide){:target="_blank" rel="noopener"}

-## The Klipper Configuration file for Fysetc Spider V1.1 Board (UART mode - SPI mode needs to be added to this)
+## The Klipper Configuration file by Majarspeed for Fysetc Spider V1.1 Board (UART mode - SPI mode needs to be added to this)

-The Klipper Configuration file by Majarspeed for Fysetc Spider V1.1 board is [located here](../../../build/electrical/images/voron-trident-spider.cfg){:target="_blank" rel="noopener"};
+The Klipper Configuration file by Majarspeed for Fysetc Spider V1.1 board is [located here](https://github.com/VoronDesign/Voron-Trident/tree/main/Firmware/voron-trident-spider.cfg){:target="_blank" rel="noopener"};

 ## URL Resources Links for the Fystec Spider (PIN Diagrams and Repo)